Funding Conditions for the Flagship Event Fund of the 2020 Regional Flagship Events Program

 - Submit a detailed post-event report and financial statement outlining the expenditure of the Flagship Event Fund grant monies and an assessment of the success of the marketing initiatives.
 The report must be submitted using the Destination NSW online platform within two (2) months of the completion of the event.
 Failure to submit this evaluation report and financial statement may jeopardise the applicant’s future eligibility for Destination NSW funding.

-Events awarded triennial funding will be required to work with Destination NSW to facilitate access to the event for its nominated research company to undertake visitor surveys and crowd counting as part of Destination NSW’s in-kind support.
+Events awarded triennial funding will be required to work with Destination NSW to facilitate access to the event for its nominated research company if required to undertake visitor surveys and crowd counting as part of Destination NSW’s in-kind support.

 If the event organiser does not enter into the Event Agreement or breaches its obligations under the Event Agreement, Destination NSW reserves the right to withhold funding or to claim a refund of any funds already provided in respect of the event.